Emily Susan Caulfeild1

 M, #108402, b.
 8 March 1806, d.
 28 October 1896

-Francis St. George Caulfeild was born on 8 March 1806.1 He is the son of St. George Caulfeild and Hon.
+Francis St. George Caulfeild was born on 8 March 1806.1 He was the son of St. George Caulfeild and Hon.
 Frances Crofton.2 He married Hon.
 Susannah Anne Crofton, daughter of Hon.
 Sir Edward Crofton, 3rd Bt. and Lady Charlotte Stewart, on 17 August 1830.1 He died on 28 October 1896 at age 90.1

-Francis St. George Caulfeild gained the rank of officer in the service of the 1st Life Guards.1 He held the office of Justice of the Peace (J.P.) for County Roscommon.1 He lived at Donamon Castle, County Roscommon, Ireland.1
+He gained the rank of officer in the 1st Life Guards.1 He held the office of Justice of the Peace (J.P.) for County Roscommon.1 He lived at Donamon Castle, County Roscommon, IrelandG.1

 Children of Francis St. George Caulfeild and Hon.
 Susannah Anne Crofton